mramshaw/Intro-to-ML/Image_Classifier/README.md

 [Less than a minute.]

+Note that - at the cost of some execution time - this model is ~90% accurate, as contrasted with ~87.4% for MobileNet.

 ## Labelling

 We will need `label_image.py`.
-If you have not cloned the `TensorFlow for Poets` Git repo, it is available from the [TensorFlow repo](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/label_image/label_image.py).
+If you have not cloned the [TensorFlow for Poets repo](https://github.com/googlecodelabs/tensorflow-for-poets-2), it is available from the [TensorFlow repo](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/label_image/label_image.py).

 Be prepared for the following stack trace, which indicates that an input or an output layer